Solar energy produced in the heart of Colorado

 Jack's Solar Garden is partnering with the Colorado Agrivoltaic Learning Center (a nonprofit project of the Colorado Nonprofit Development Center) to connect students and community members to clean energy, local food, and responsible land use management through agrivoltaics.
 Through on-site tours of Jack's Solar Garden, the Colorado Agrivoltaic Learning Center will teach and inspire you about how our society can improve our land use management practices by combining two known practices - agriculture + solar energy.

 Colorado high school science teachers can reach out to learn more about agrivoltaics and set up tours for their students for the fall of 2021 / spring of 2022 by emailing email@example.com.

 Private tours and presentations about Jack's Solar Garden and agrivoltaics are also offered - see www.coagrivoltaic.org/schedule-a-tour to learn how.

 Part solar farm, part garden, and a whole lot more

 Researchers are partnering with Jack’s Solar Garden to study growing crops underneath and around our solar panels.
 Audubon Rockies has established a large pollinator habitat around our solar array while a local non-profit farming organization will train young farmers to cultivate crops under our solar panels.
-Front Range schools will be invited to tour our farm to show kids the future of solar + agriculture.
+The Colorado Agrivoltaic Learning Center will be inviting local schools and community groups to tour our farm to show kids the future of solar + agriculture.

 Who is Jack?